Toledo Subdivision

 The south end of the Toledo Subdivision is at the north end of the Cincinnati Terminal Subdivision, near the east end of the Indianapolis Subdivision.
 Its north end is at the south end of the Toledo Terminal Subdivision.
 In between, it junctions with the Middletown Subdivision at New Miami, the Indianapolis Line Subdivision at Sidney, and the Garrett Subdivision at Deshler.

-Toledo Subdivision Information

 History

 South of Dayton, the Toledo Subdivision was opened by the Cincinnati, Hamilton and Dayton Railroad in 1851.
-Later that decade in 1858, the Dayton and Michigan Railroad opened, continuing the line to Toledo.
+Later that decade in 1859, the Dayton and Michigan Railroad opened, continuing the line to Toledo.
 The lines passed to the Baltimore and Ohio Railroad and CSX through leases and mergers.